christie26/override/level08/README.md

 3. it opens a file name, `./backups/<argv[1]>`.

 ### `./backups`
-To make first `open` works, we should create `backups` directory in where we run the command.
+To make first `open` work, we should create `backups` directory in where we run the command.
 ```bash
 # bad example
 level08@OverRide:/tmp$ ~/level08 hi